 In response to a question from Senator Schickel, Dr. Nunnelley said money comes to the board from the fees paid by physicians and all allied health professionals for their registration.
 He added that, because complaints and reports of misconduct have increased in the past year, an addition investigator will be hired so that reports can be filed in a timely manner.
 In order to shut down pill mills, the inflow of drugs has to be stopped.
 National data bases to track prescribers have been helpful, and working with law enforcement in a team approach has made a difference in stopping this epidemic.

-In response to a question from Senator Webb, Dr. Nunnelley said consultants must be experts in the field that is being investigating.
+In response to a question from Senator Webb, Dr. Nunnelley said consultants must be experts in the field that is being investigated.
 However, because the consultants are practicing physicians, they only review cases when they have time.
 This can cause delays in finalizing investigations.
 Consultants are monitored, have to be board certified, and in good standing.
-He added the board, as part of its responsibility, could increase registration fees if necessary to pay consultants a larger fee.
+The board, as part of its responsibility, could increase registration fees if necessary to pay consultants a larger fee.
 Also, the board feels that KASPER is a tool that has not been utilized to its fullest effect; however, communication with the cabinet has increased as well as registration of the doctors to use the system.
 The board has a policy for prescribing schedule drugs which states that KASPER must be used when doing so.

 In response to a question from Representative Owens, Dr. Nunnelley said that there is an organization that ranks all medical board on the disciplinary actions they take.
-For the last 10 years Kentucky has been in the top 10 on the list, and that in the past three in the top five.
+For the last 10 years, Kentucky has been in the top 10 on the list, and in the past three in the top five.
 One key way the board has of knowing a doctor is over-prescribing is through citizens calling in and filing a complaint.

 In response to a question from Representative Floyd, Dr. Nunnelley said the board has a generalized requirement for continuing education (CME).
 Physicians are required to take sixty hours over a three year period with 30 of those hours consisting of category one courses.
 The board audits CME’s and if they find them not in order there are fines imposed.
 In response to a question from Representative Jenkins, Dr. Nunnelley said the board has a legal obligation to report misconduct such as sexual misconduct or over-prescribing.
 An average investigation takes three to four months.
-If an agreed order cannot be reached the board places a suspension on the license until the situation is resolved.
+If an agreed order cannot be reached, the board places a suspension on the license until the situation is resolved.

-In response to a question from Senator Seum, Dr. Nunnelley said ninety-seven percent of Kentucky doctors are good doctors.
+In response to a question from Senator Seum, Dr. Nunnelley said 97 percent of Kentucky doctors are good doctors.
 The board presents lectures all across the state to ensure that doctors are aware of best practices.